derekkraan/walkman/README.md

 end
 ```

-The default behaviour can be changed on `config/test.exs`:
+The default behaviour can be changed in `config/test.exs`:

 `config :walkman, global: true`

 ## Running "integration" specs